 10. Cooler or cooler bag

 If you’re planning a multi-day camping trip, a cooler is useful to have.
 We like the Coleman coolers because they’re durable yet lightweight.
 They do tend to be bulky, so make sure you create some space for them in your car.
 Good quality coolers will cost between $20-$45.

-Unless you intend to buy disposable plastic water jugs, I suggest bringing along a 1-gallon water jug.
+Unless you intend to buy disposable plastic water jugs, I suggest bringing along an insulated water jug.
 You can fill it up with drinkable water at home before you set off on your camping trip.
 These insulated water jugs cost between $15-$20.

 We used to only cook over the campfire when we camped, but in recent years, we’ve started bringing along a camping stove.
 Having a camping stove is convenient to have if there are fire bans.
 And they also free up the fire so that you can just use it to warm up or roast marshmallows.
 We like our Coleman camping stove, which uses propane to power it up.